nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/QuickStart_swate_walkthrough.md

 ## Usage (~10 min)

+### Tables

 Swate uses an Excel table as main tool to annotate workflows.
-Each table represent one process from input to output.
+Each table represents one process from input to output.

-Examples:
+For example:

 - Plants &rarr; sampling &rarr; extract
 - Measured data files  &rarr; statistical analysis  &rarr; result files

+> :bulb: The Excel table feature allows to group data that belongs together inside one sheet.
+This is not to be confused with a (work)sheet or workbook.
+> ```bash
+> workbook (e.g. isa.assay.xlsx)
+>  └── worksheet (e.g. plant_growth)
+>       └── table (e.g. annotationTable)
+> ```

 ### Annotation Workflow